 CONSOLIDATION & MODERNIZATION

-By late 1951, Bavarian became aware of the burden that Plant No. 2 could have on their profits.
-They had hoped that their sales decline would reverse or stabilize in 1952; when that didn't occur, it became evident that substantial changes were needed.
+By late 1952, Bavarian became aware of the burden that Plant No. 2 could have on their profits.
+When operating expenses increased significantly and profits declined substantially in that year, even though sales and production were stable, it became evident that substantial changes were needed.
 In mid-1953, the V.P. and G.M., Ray Hoffman, was asked to analyze the situation and prepare a proposal.
 Options considered were; 1) do nothing, 2) liquidate the company or 3) adopt a Consolidation and Modernization Program.
 (Another option may have been going public and accessing the capital markets, but this alternative was evidently not considered.)

 Two companies were contacted to prepare designs for these improvements.
 Bavarian had transferred a considerable portion of their profits into surplus earnings over the years, which could have covered close to the entire estimated program cost.
 However, self-funding this amount would not leave sufficient funds available for working capital or cover potential operating losses and other costs.
 Consequently, the firm's legal counsel, Richard Todd, explored alternative financing options for Bavarian by contacting a local bank and a few insurance companies, requesting a loan of $1.25 to $1.5 million.
 Unfortunately, the amount requested was too small of a loan for an insurance company.
 At the time, Bavarian had an existing loan with Fifth Third Union Trust; the bank’s representatives advised Todd that they considered the brewer's working capital too small for a sizable loan.
 But if several hundred thousand dollars of surplus earnings were converted to capital stock, the bank indicated that they would be able to provide a loan of about $600,000.
 Still, before any future financing could be obtained, it was necessary for the brewer to change its capital structure by amending some of its corporate provisions, as discussed below.